pemason437-svg/Elemental-Blend-Solver/paper/paper.md

 Browser-based scientific computing tools have grown considerably in capability since the widespread adoption of WebAssembly and modern JavaScript engines [@smith2017].
 Projects such as Pyodide bring full Python runtimes to the browser [@pyodide2021], and tools like Observable notebooks provide interactive data analysis environments.
 However, these platforms require either a network connection, a runtime download, or programming literacy on the part of the end user.

 Within chemometrics and polymer science specifically, the dominant software environments are MATLAB with the PLS Toolbox [@wise2006], R with packages such as `nnls` [@mullen2012], and Python's `scipy.optimize.nnls` [@virtanen2020].
-Web-native implementations that integrate a solver, a curated domain database, and publication-ready export in a single redistributable file are not represented in the literature to the authors' knowledge.
+Web-native implementations that integrate a solver, a curated domain database, and publication-ready export in a single redistributable file are not represented in the literature to the author's knowledge.

 EBS occupies this niche by combining zero-dependency deployment with scientific rigour: the NNLS formulation is mathematically identical to Lawson–Hanson active-set implementations in established numerical libraries, and the chi-squared fit test follows standard goodness-of-fit practice [@press2007].